raunaqjain/raunaqjain.github.io/content/featured/Forums/index.md

 showInProjects: true
 ---

-A forum where users can create topics and have a discussion.
+A forum where users can create topics to have a discussion.